Weyman Chan

 Weyman Chan (born 1963 in Calgary, Alberta) is a Canadian poet.
 He is most noted for his 2008 collection Noise from the Laundry, which was a shortlisted finalist for the Governor General's Award for English-language poetry at the 2008 Governor General's Awards.

-His other poetry collections have included Before a Blue Sky Moon (2002), Hypoderm: Notes to Myself (2010), Chinese Blue (2012) and Human Tissue: A Primer of Not Knowing (2016).
+His other poetry collections include Before a Blue Sky Moon (2002), Hypoderm: Notes to Myself (2010), Chinese Blue (2012) and Human Tissue: A Primer of Not Knowing (2016).

 Chan was the 2021 recipient of the Latner Writers' Trust Poetry Prize.